skupperproject/refdog/terminology.md

 ### Tokens

 A token is required to create a link.
-The token contains a URL, which represents the target site, and a secret, which represents the authority to create a link.
+The token contains a URL, which locates the ingress of the target site, and a secret, which represents the authority to create a link.

 Tokens can be restricted to a chose number of uses and a particular window of time.
-By default, tokens allow only 1 use and expire after 15 minutes.
+By default, tokens allow only one use and expire after 15 minutes.

 <!-- ### Ingress -->